-When installing the rear wheel, reverse the removal procedure Pay attention to the following points:
+When installing the rear wheel, reverse the removal procedure.
+Pay attention to the following points:

-- Make sure there is enough gap between the brake pads before inserting the brake disc. - Make sure the rear wheel axle is inserted on the left-hand side and that the chain pullers are installed with the punched side outward

-- 3. Adjust the drive chain. - Make sure the axle nut, caliper bracket installation bolt and rear arm end bolt are properly torqued, and a new cotter pin is installed.
+- Make sure there is enough gap between the brake pads before inserting the brake disc. - Make sure the rear wheel axle is inserted from the left-hand side and that the chain pullers are installed with the punched side outward. - 3.
+Adjust the drive chain. - Make sure the following parts are properly torqued, and a new cotter pin is installed.